Netflix/clove/README.md

 [CLIP](https://openai.com/research/clip)-like models to encode compositional language while keeping or improving the performance on standard vision-language tasks.

-TODO: some example figure showing what our method enables?

 This codebase is largely based on [OpenCLIP's](https://github.com/mlfoundations/open_clip), containing its changes until (and including)
 [the commit `73fa7f0`](https://github.com/mlfoundations/open_clip/commit/73fa7f0).